MicrosoftDocs/win32/desktop-src/search/search-schema-sconn-scope-depth.md

 ---
-description: The <depth> element specifies whether the search connector's scope should include child URLs.
+description: The &lt;depth&gt; element specifies whether the search connector's scope should include child URLs.
 The allowed values are Deep and Shallow.
 This element has no child elements and no attributes. ms.assetid: 859decab-cbe3-4cec-b37c-6d0e7c353876
 title: depth Element (Search Connector Schema) ms.topic: article